Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Public Water Supplies have specific federal requirements to help protect the health of the water users and the integrity of the water system.
 These requirements address the design of the water well and water treatment systems as well as the storage and distribution systems.
 The design and construction of these facilities must follow approved specifications and standards as determined by the Iowa DNR Water Supply Engineering section.
 In addition, a

 Public Water Supply must manage and monitor the water system according to an operation permit issued by the Iowa DNR Water Supply Operations section.
-These steps help ensure that the water used by the public is safe for consumption.
+These steps help ensure that the water available and used by the public is safe for consumption.
 To

 find out if you are a Public Water Supply or for more information regarding

 Public Water Supply requirements, contact the IDNR